EarlGlynn/US-EAC-EAVS/README.md

 <hr>

-The table below shows the number of jurisdictions (usually counties) by state.
+The table below shows the number of jurisdictions (usually counties) by state and the number of columns after removal of columns with missing or constant data.

 <img src="2024/2024-EAVS-Jurisdictions-and-Reduced-Columns.jpg" alt="Reduced Columns" style="width:60%; height:auto;">